eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 1. Alignment with jurisdictional legal frameworks governing the specific age-based restrictions.

-Section 7.2.5  of the ISO 18013-5 specification 'Age attestation: nearest “true” attestation above request' may be considered in implementations making use of the optional age_over_NN attribute.
+Section 7.2.5 \[ISO/IEC 18013-5\] of  specification 'Age attestation: nearest “true” attestation above request' may be considered in implementations making use of the optional age_over_NN attribute.